"

 Educational environments foster durable skills that prepare you for workplace and lifelong success.
 However, there is a key difference between these environments: as you’re learning certain skills, instructors need to be able to assess the choices you’re making, often under challenging circumstances, to offer guidance about how to succeed.

 Unlike most workplace scenarios, classroom environments want to assess student learning so they’re prepared for the future.
 This means instructors must be able to see the labor—i.e., the choices a student made in order to figure out how to respond to a challenge.
 This usually requires effort, what some like to call “friction,” and it’s often uncomfortable at first.
 It also takes time.
-GenAI can often reduce that friction.
+GenAI can often reduce that friction and it feels so easy to outsource your thinking and time.

 But what’s becoming clear is that using AI effectively requires human input on many different levels (remain the human in the loop), and, if you want to be successful in the future, the difference between you and someone you’re competing with will be how much base knowledge + AI savviness you have when problem-solving.
-The base knowledge part requires a deep familiarity with the models and concepts relevant to that domain—and this is what courses want to help you with.
+The base knowledge part requires a deep familiarity with the models and concepts relevant to that domain—and this is what your instructors want to help you with.
 It’s true, to a certain extent, that computer programmers for example can “program with words” and increasingly rely on higher-order thinking rather than just typing out routine functions again and again.
-It’s becoming higher-order.
+Many operations are becoming higher-order.
 But accessing those higher-order ways of thinking (prompting with models and concepts in mind) is what you need to acquire proficiency in first.
-Without those tools, you’ll be as replaceable as another worker who can type things into a chatbot.
-With those tools and the comfort of working with them in challenging environments, you will better unlock the potential of AI.
+Without those tools and frameworks, you’ll be as replaceable as another worker who can type things into a chatbot.
+But with those tools and the comfort of working with them in challenging environments, you will better unlock the potential of AI.

 The difference between a model or concept in each course vs. busy work will sometimes be obvious, but at other times it won’t.
 In a math course, understanding how basic algorithms and matrices work, for example, is incredibly important for understanding how machine learning works and provides insight into a completely different way of processing information, which in turn will allow you to prompt AI in powerful ways.
 In a writing course, knowing there are such things as the rhetorical appeals and different genres is a massive unlock for many things.
 In a philosophy course, you become more aware of the ethical frameworks companies use to align AI, and you learn what ideas and concepts are relevant when asking whether an output is ethical.